internetarchive/iare/README.md

 ### React Component Architecture

-When page data is received from the fetch, it is rendered with the src/PageDisplay component, eventually resolving to the src/v2/PageDisplayV2 component for typical wiki pages.
+When page data is received from the fetch, it is rendered with the src/components/PageDisplay component, eventually resolving to the src/components/v2/PageDisplayV2 component for typical wiki pages.

-The PageDisplayV2 contains the PageInfo component, to display some top-level information about the page retrieval, and the PageData component, which does the actual work of displaying the retrieved page data.
+The PageDisplayV2 contains the PageInfo component (which displays some top-level page retrieval information) and the PageData component, which does the actual work of displaying the retrieved page data.

 ```
 <PageDisplayV2>